yalzouby/Smart_Wardrobe_App/README.md

 - A pop-up window displays all your saved outfits, arranged side by side.
 - Each outfit is shown with the shirt, pants, and shoes in vertical order.

+## 🔍 Troubleshooting
+### 1. If you get a module not found error, make sure your --module-path is correctly configured.
+### 2. Ensure Maven is installed and accessible:
+mvn -v
+### 3. If images do not display correctly, confirm that they are in the resources/com/wardrobe/images directory.